Dre Campbell Farm

 Knowing which diseases affect radishes is also key to keeping your crop healthy.

-Some common plant diseases that can affect radishes include black root rot, fusarium wilt, downy mildew, and white rust [2].
+Some common plant diseases affecting radishes include black root rot, Fusarium wilt, downy mildew, and white rust [2].

-First, plant in well-drained soil with plenty of air circulation around each plant.
-Also, become familiar with crop rotation and practice it.
-And finally, choose good neighbor plants to grow with your crop.
+First, plants should be planted in well-drained soil with plenty of air circulation around each plant.
+Second, become familiar with and practice crop rotation.
+Finally, choose good companion plants for your crops.

 How to Harvest

-Three to five weeks following planting, you can harvest your garden radishes.
+You can harvest your garden radishes three to five weeks after planting.
 Pull them out as soon as they are a good size.

-You should also feel or see the “shoulder” of the radish or its top portion pressing up against the topsoil.
+You should also feel or see the radish’s “shoulder” or top portion pressing against the topsoil.

 Storing